danielneil/Shark/README.PLUGINS.md

   -h, --help            show this help message and exit -t TICKER, --ticker TICKER
                         ticker code of the stock
-  -r RSIPERIOD, --rsiPeriod RSIPERIOD
+  -p PERIODS, --periods PERIODS
-                        RSI period of which to base the calculation upon.
+                        Number of trading periods for which to compute against.
   -max MAX, --max MAX   Warn if the RSI is greater than this threshold.
   -min MIN, --min MIN   Warn if the RSI is less than this threshold.
+  -r [RAW], --raw [RAW]
+                        Just print the price minus pretty output.
 ## check_template

 **Usage:** check_template.py [-h] [-t TICKER]